List of Marvel Comics characters: O: Oblivion

 Oblivion is a cosmic entity associated with the concept of the primordial void that the Marvel Multiverse sprang from and will eventually return to.

-Harry Ocelot

-Harry Ocelot is an anthropomorphic ocelot and animal version of Harry Osborn.

 Oddball

 Oddball is the name of two supervillains appearing in American comic books published by Marvel Comics.

-Publication history

-Oddball (Elton Healy) appears in Hawkeye #3–4 (1983), Official Handbook of the Marvel Universe Vol.2 (1986), Captain America #317, 395, 411–414 (1986–1993), Avengers Spotlight #23–25 (1989), Guardians of the Galaxy #28 (1992), Hawkeye: Earth's Mightiest Marksman #1 (1998) and Wolverine Vol.2 #167 (2001).
-He was created by Mark Gruenwald.
-The second Oddball (Orville Bock) appears in Union Jack Vol.2 #2 (2006), Official Handbook of the Marvel Universe A–Z Vol.3 (2008) and Dark Reign Files #1 (2009).

-Fictional character biography

 Elton Healey

 Elton Healey was born in Reno, Nevada.
 Along with his brother Alvin, Elton spent years as a street performer, becoming a master juggler.
 He also learned how to become a capable street fighter.
 Using these skills, Elton became the juggling supervillain Oddball, adopting the name because of his loony nature.
 With Bombshell, Tenpin, Knicknack, and Ringleader, Oddball forms the Death-Throws, a team of supervillain jugglers.
-In Wolverine (vol. 2), Oddball is killed while participating in the Bloodsport competition in Madripoor.
+Oddball was killed while participating in the Bloodsport competition in Madripoor.

 Orville Bock

 Orville Bock became the new Oddball and joined the Death-Throws.
 Oddball joined the rest of the Death-Throws in London after they were hired by R.A.I.D to take part in a terrorist attack on the city.
 They were subsequently defeated by Union Jack and Sabra.